johnhany/awesome-list/README.md

 * [Catalyst](https://github.com/scrtlabs/catalyst) **(no longer maintained)** - An algorithmic trading library for crypto-assets written in Python.

+## Other Machine Learning Applications

+* [DeepChem](https://github.com/deepchem/deepchem) - Democratizing Deep-Learning for Drug Discovery, Quantum Chemistry, Materials Science and Biology.

+* [PennyLane](https://github.com/PennyLaneAI/pennylane) - A cross-platform Python library for differentiable programming of quantum computers.

+* [CARLA](https://github.com/carla-simulator/carla) **(not actively updated)** - An open-source simulator for autonomous driving research.

 ## Linear Algebra / Statistics Toolkit

 * [NumPy](https://github.com/numpy/numpy) - The fundamental package for scientific computing with Python.

 * [SciPy](https://github.com/scipy/scipy) - An open-source software for mathematics, science, and engineering in Python.

+* [SymPy](https://github.com/sympy/sympy) - A computer algebra system written in pure Python.

 * [ArrayFire](https://github.com/arrayfire/arrayfire) - A general-purpose tensor library that simplifies the process of software development for the parallel architectures found in CPUs, GPUs, and other hardware acceleration devices

 * [CuPy](https://github.com/cupy/cupy) - A NumPy/SciPy-compatible array library for GPU-accelerated computing with Python.

 * [PyCUDA](https://github.com/inducer/pycuda) - Pythonic Access to CUDA, with Arrays and Algorithms.

+* [Mars](https://github.com/mars-project/mars) - A tensor-based unified framework for large-scale data computation which scales numpy, pandas, scikit-learn and many other libraries.

+* [TensorLy](https://github.com/tensorly/tensorly) - A Python library that aims at making tensor learning simple and accessible.

+* [Pythran](https://github.com/serge-sans-paille/pythran) - An ahead of time compiler for a subset of the Python language, with a focus on scientific computing.

 * [torchdiffeq](https://github.com/rtqichen/torchdiffeq) - Differentiable ordinary differential equation (ODE) solvers with full GPU support and O(1)-memory backpropagation.